We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Although mild or occasional heartburn is often easy to manage using over-the-counter (OTC) antacids or by making some lifestyle changes, some people have more persistent or severe symptoms.
 In these situations, doctors often recommend PPIs.

 PPIs are a very common type of medication.
-In fact, in 2015, one study found that 7.8% of U.S. adults were taking them for symptoms caused by excess stomach acid.
+In fact, in 2015, one study found that

 This article will look at PPIs in more detail, including their uses, benefits, and potential side effects.